Kentucky Steam Heritage Corporation: Locomotives

 Chesapeake and Ohio K-4 2-8-4 "Kanawha" No. 2716.
 It was built by Alco in 1943, and it spent seventeen years on the C&O pulling heavy freight trains until it was removed from the C&O's active list in 1956, and the railroad donated the locomotive to the Kentucky Railway Museum three years later.
-After spending several years on display, the Kanawha was leased to the Clinchfield Railroad in 1979 for use on their steam excursion program.
-After the latter plans were canceled, No. 2716 became leased by the Southern Railway, who operated it for their own steam excursion program between 1981 and 1982.
+After spending several years on display, the Kanawha was leased to the Clinchfield Railroad in 1979:1980 for use on their steam excursion program.
+After the latter plans were canceled,& Melded No. 2716 became leased by the Southern Railway, who operated it for their own steam excursion program between 1981 and 1982.
 Firebox issues had No. 2716's first excursion career was cut short, however, and it subsequently spent the next several years being stored in Birmingham, Alabama.
 It was eventually leased again to the Fort Wayne Railroad Historical Society, who brought it back under steam and used it to pull mainline excursion trains throughout Indiana and Illinois during 1996, but after the locomotive's flue time expired, the FWRHS decided to ship No. 2716 back to the KRM, and it remained on static display in New Haven for the next sixteen years.
 When KSHCO was formed, a long-term lease was signed to move No. 2716 to a new facility and restore it to operating condition.
-After KSHCO acquired a new facility from CSX, No. 2716 was moved out of KRM behind Carolina, Clinchfield & Ohio Railroad (Clinchfield Railroad) F7 No. 800 to loosely recreate its move out of KRM back in 1979.
+After KSHCO acquired a new facility from CSX, No. 2716 was moved out of KRM behind Carolina, Clinchfield & Ohio Railroad (Clinchfield Railroad) F7 No. 800 to loosely recreate its move out of KRM back in 1979: CSX New!
+1980.
 Afterwards, a complete rebuild on the locomotive began taking place, beginning with the replacement of its side firebox sheets.
 Restoration work will likely be completed by 2030 if donations are raise and if all work proceeds as planned.